rare-moth/single-page-apps/CONTRIBUTING.md

 Each folder in rare-moth/single-page-apps repository is stand alone project.

 You can either contribute to existing projects or submit your own.
+There can be more than one solution to an issue and it is wonderful to see different approaches.

 ## Requirements
 1. Each project must be a self contained, single page application - **SPA**.
 Example technologies you can use: